easystats/easystats/README.md

 Do you wish to cite *easystats*? ❤️

-Have a look at this article on how you can do so\!
+Have a look at this article on how you can do so!
 <https://easystats.github.io/easystats/articles/resources.html>

 # Getting started